Keeping Independent Pharmacies Competitive

 “In order to design a flexible system that could be easily deployed at any size pharmacy or group of pharmacies, we required telephony interface cards that could integrate with our solution, ranging from a single FX line to multiple digital spans with selectable support for T1 and PRI,” continued Simmons.
 “We turned to 888VoIP, our long-time supplier of hardware solutions, to source a solution that provided the level of reliability and flexibility we needed in our product.
 888VoIP recommended the Sangoma family of analog and digital interface cards.
 Once we got them in the development lab, we were impressed with the obvious high quality of each card, and the ease with which we were able to integrate them into TalkRx.”

-The hardware-based echo cancellation designed into the Sangoma boards was also a key differentiator in selection process.
-And the lifetime warranty on Sangoma boards delivered an unmatched level of confidence that the products would work as intended without costly maintenance and service calls.
+The hardware-based echo cancellation designed into the Sangoma cards was also a key differentiator in selection process.
+And the lifetime warranty on Sangoma cards delivered an unmatched level of confidence that the products would work as intended without costly maintenance and service calls.